-Lake Lure NC is town, that is literally built around a lake, nestled in the steep rocky cliffs of Hickory Nut Gorge area of NC, and south of the city of Asheville NC.
+Lake Lure NC is a town that is literally built around a lake, nestled in the steep rocky cliffs of Hickory Nut Gorge area of NC, and south of the city of Asheville NC.
 Lake Lure is one of the most beautiful mountain lakes in not only the Blue Ridge Mountains, but in the United States as well.

 Hickory Nut Gorge, including Chimney Rock Village and Lake Lure, have been enticing people to visit since before the early 1900s, due its beauty and reputation for being one of the Grand Canyons of the east.